 Price: 2.3 USD

-The lively and hip Cafe Berlin in Valencia, Spain is a popular spot in town where you can find music patrons and travelers from all around.
-The cafe organizes exhibitions and events at regular intervals attracting a fantastic crowd from all over the city.
-The menu comprises of international, Mediterranean and European dishes.
-Cafe Berlin is your go-to place for enjoying coffee and tea, drinks, cocktails, language tandem, and food at all hours.
+One of the must-visit places in Valencia, the lively and hip Café Berlin is a popular spot in town where you can find music patrons and travellers from all around.
+The cafe organises exhibitions and events at regular intervals attracting a fantastic crowd from all over the city.
+The menu comprises international, Mediterranean, and European dishes.
+Café Berlin is your go-to place for enjoying coffee and tea, drinks, cocktails, language tandem, and food at all hours.
 Meet up with old-time patrons, learn their language or teach them yours, it is that interesting!

 Address: Carrer de Cadis, 22-24, 46004 València, Spain